About U3A Kate Sheppard

 At U3A Kate Sheppard we have 7 Series of Lectures a year, each usually comprising 5 weekly lectures sessions, with a one-week interval between Series.
 Meetings commence with coffee and a chat at 10am, then an address from the President at 10:25, with the day’s lecture from 10:30 for around one hour.
 Currently we meet at St Christopher’s church 244 Avonhead Road.

-Newsletters are emailed to members prior to each Series.
-Printed copies are mailed to those without email.
+Topics are emailed to members prior to each Series.
+Printed copies are available at the Welcome desk for members who have difficulty with email.

 Member Lunches